 The College Now mission is motivated by a belief that an early exposure to the demands and rewards of college-level coursework would motivate middle-achieving students (those neither excelling nor failing).
 The program also strives to and to increase the number of participants from middle- to low-achieving high schools in traditionally underserved neighborhoods.

-College Now participation is restricted to students registered with the NYCDOE, including registered home schooled students and students with disabilities whose private school tuition is supported by the NYCDOE.
+College Now participation is restricted to students registered with the NYCDOE, including registered home schooled students and students with disabilities whose private school tuition or disability services are supported by the NYCDOE.
 The program’s dual enrollment offerings are geared toward 11th and 12th grade students.
 For most college-credit courses, students must meet certain eligibility requirements, most of which are based on exam scores (SAT, PSAT, Regents) and/or GPA (see below).
 The program also offers developmental education courses, pre-college courses, and activities geared toward those high school students who may not meet eligibility requirements for college-credit courses.